 Encoding Format

 If your list contains non-English characters, make sure you save the file in UTF-8 format before running the import.
-Most text editors (e.g. Notepad, TextEdit) offer encoding options when you save the file.
+Most text editors (e.g., Notepad, TextEdit) offer encoding options when you save the file.

-Other Things to consider
+Other Things to Consider

 Many exports include additional columns with titles and empty columns.
-For usability purposes, we recommend deleting these columns, and any others you’re not wanting to import in to the system.
+For usability purposes, we recommend deleting these columns and any others you’re not wanting to import into the system.

-Date formatting
+Date Formatting

 Check that you are using the correct date format.
 We support:

-dd/mm/yyyy or
+- dd/mm/yyyy or

--
+- mm/dd/yyyy

 Upon running the import script, you can tell the system which format the file contains.